HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Does Builder work with TS 2000i?

 Yes.
 Builder includes a "code output" option for selecting between current versions of TS and TS 2000i.
-Any strategy in Builder, including those built from prior versions, can be re-written for either version of TS at any time simply by selecting the strategy in the Performance table and selecting Evaluate from the Build menu.
+Any strategy in Builder, including those built from prior versions, can be re-written for either version of TS at any time simply by selecting the strategy in the Build Results table and selecting Evaluate from the Evaluation menu.

 Does Builder work with MultiCharts?